All Episodes

 I haven't read all of it, but I'm just laughing because it just sounds hilarious.

-Smear her face with Vaseline first and at the end of the night I could slap the back of her head and the makeup would come off complete.
+Smear her face with Vaseline first, and at the end of the night, I could slap the back of her head and the makeup would come off complete.

-She dumped me, no pleasing some women.
+No pleasing some women.

 Well, it sounds like you were ahead of the curve there, Kevin, because you predicted all of this.

-Sam Weston, Brother Stelios, adults with pacifies is nothing.
+Some Western brother Stellius, adults with pacifies is nothing.

-Look up the video called He's a grown up baby, my crazy obsession full episode from TLC's YouTube channel.
+My crazy obsession full episode from TLC's YouTube channel.

 I feel like I've heard of that.

-Pretty sure it was before my time, but I'm pretty sure at my secondary school, one of the teachers who left the year before I started turned out to be into that.
+I mean, pretty sure it was before my time, but I'm pretty sure at my secondary school, one of the teachers who left the year before I started turned out to be into that.

 What can I say?